programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 # Acknowledgments

 My sincere thanks to Justin Joque, Visualization Librarian at the University of Michigan Library and the Digital Project Studio for extensive support throughout the process of writing this tutorial.
 More information about the Digital Project Studio can be found at https://clarkdatalabs.github.io

+Many thanks as well to Adam Crymble, who provided extensive insight and support throughout the editorial process.
+My thanks to alsalin and CzarinaChalid71 for their edits as well.

 # Works Cited